 I pushed up from the bench and paused for a second, breathing around my pain.
 Fuck, that hurt.

 Emily stood and grabbed my elbow, steadying me.
 “You okay?”

 I nodded.
 “Just a bum leg.
 I’ll be fine in a second.”

 Actually, I didn’t know if I would be.
 A deep, throbbing ache had settled into my hip.
 My knee wasn’t happy either.
 Between my fight in the elevator and my sprint down the nursing home hallway, I’d pushed myself too hard today.
 Sitting on a rock-hard bench had only made it worse.

 Jakob took one look at my face and came over.
 “I got her,” he said to Emily.

 Jakob moved closer, sliding an arm around my back like he was getting ready to scoop me up.

-I pressed my hand to his chest.
-The muscle felt intractable beneath my palm.
+I put my hand on his chest, stopping him.
+The wall of pectoral muscle beneath my palm felt intractable.
 “You carry me out of here right now, and I will never live it down.
 I can walk.”